DeShrike/beepcontrol/README.md

 messagetypeid=101
 ```

-queueid: The ID of the Message Queue to use.
+`queueid`: The ID of the Message Queue to use.
 An integer > 0.

-messagetypeid: The ID of the message to use.
+`messagetypeid`: The ID of the message to use.
 An integer > 0.

-pin: the pin number where the beeper is connected.
+`pin`: the pin number where the beeper is connected.
 (Broadcom numbering (BCM))

 Should be one of the following: